 I think that cucumber actually tastes a little like melon in this drink.
 Double Summer!
 And with this incredible dry Summer, the cucumber might even give you a humid, rainy sensation in the mouth.
 I say bring it on.

 If you’re more of the iced tea kind of person, I’ve got a killer Ginger Lemon Iced Tea, or could I tempt you with a blackberry martini or more of a classic whiskey sour?
 I mean, we shouldn’t limit ourselves to just one drink this Summer, I think Summer is a time for experimenting with fresh flavors, so I’m just spitballing my ideas here.

 Lemonade is my go-to drink when it’s piping hot and my brain is not working.
 My brain hasn’t worked since, like April!
 I’m not used to this kind of weather.
 Summer in my town is usually filled with rain, rain and more rain and the occasional sunny day.
 This Summer has been the complete opposite.
 It’s strange.
 But seems like the entire Europe has dramatic problems with the heat this Summer.

-Back to the lemonade.
+But back to the vodka lemonade.
 I love sweet and sour drinks.
-Hence, I love sugar and lemons together.
+Hence, I love sugar and lemon together.
 I wanted to add some booze because Summer is time for a boozy, fruity drink after all.
 I’ve also thought about adding cucumber to the drink because, well because it’s cool and fresh (everything the weather is not).
 And I had a pomegranate laying around.

 And the Cucumber Pomegranate Vodka Lemonade was born.